Dr. Stephen Leach

 Pre-requisite coursework includes MAC2140 (3) Precalculus Algebra, and STA 2122 (3) Applied Statistics (preferred) or STA2023 (3) Business Statistics.
 Students should complete the prerequisite coursework with a grade of "C-" or higher to be considered for entrance to the major program of study.

-Students must meet the requirements of the College of Arts and Sciences, including the Language Requirement, which explains that students must show language proficiency beyond that required for University admission.
+Students must meet the general education requirements and the requirements of the College of Arts and Sciences, including the language requirement of proficiency beyond that required for University admission.

 The BA program requires 9 hours of humanities/history beyond Liberal Studies and are also required to have a minor.
 Although students in this program are free to choose any minor, it is suggested that they minor in Communication since those courses will also satisfy the humanities requirement.
 Furthermore, the Communication courses are offered online through FSU.
 At least 45 credit hours need to be at the 3000/4000 level.
 At least half the courses for the major have to be taken at FSU and the last 30 hours have to be taken at FSU, either on-campus or online.